iit-cs429/main/assignments/assignment4/README.md

 Unzip the data in the same folder as `classify.py`.
 This will create train and test folders.

 The output of running `python classify.py` should match that in [Log.txt](Log.txt).

+**Please note:** This assignment asks for a Multinomial, not Bernoulli, Naive Bayes.
+See book and notest for distinction.